 Lastly, if you’ve done all of the above and you’re still struggling with flight anxiety, remember to take deep breaths.
 When you’re anxious, you naturally start taking rapid, shallow breaths that make you feel even more tense because you feel like you can’t catch your breath.

 This is because of the upset in the oxygen and carbon dioxide levels in the body.
 You can remedy this by inhaling slowly and deeply through your nose and exhaling slowly through your mouth for several minutes until you feel calmer.

 Don’t forget to enlist the help of a loved one if you feel overwhelmed with getting ready for your flight.
 There’s no shame in needing a hand and having someone go through your checklist with you to ensure everything is in order.

 Learning How to Prepare for a Long Haul Flight

 Figuring out how to prepare for a long haul flight is one of those things where the more you do it, the better at it you’ll become.

-We find that the more organised we are, the less anxiety we have about flying halfway around the world.
+I find that the more organised I am, the less anxiety I have about flying halfway around the world.
 However, if you’re struggling to control pre-flight anxiety or you have a genuine fear of flying, visit your GP to see how they can help.

 Either way, keep in mind that the journey and buildup will be totally worth it when you’re at your final destination without a care in the world.
 Have the best trip!

-Do you have any more times for learning how to prepare for a long haul flight?
+Do you have any more tips for learning how to prepare for a long haul flight?